drbarzaga/React-Toolkit/README.md

 - **[Vercel](https://vercel.com/)**: A platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.
 - **[Netlify](https://www.netlify.com/)**: A platform for automating modern web projects, with continuous deployment, serverless functions, and more.
 - **[Firebase](https://firebase.google.com/)**: A comprehensive app development platform that provides hosting for static and dynamic content, as well as backend services.
+- **[AWS Amplify](https://aws.amazon.com/es/amplify/)**: A set of tools and services that enables mobile and front-end web developers to build secure, scalable full-stack applications.

 ## API Clients & Data Fetching